Child who drowned in Birmingham swimming pool identified - NewsBreak

 Child who drowned in Birmingham swimming pool identified

-BIRMINGHAM, Ala. ( WIAT ) — A 5-year-old boy drowned over the weekend at a hotel pool in Birmingham.Exclusive interview with Animal Farm co-owner about his response when hidden bathroom cameras were found in the business
+BIRMINGHAM, Ala. ( WIAT ) — A 5-year-old boy drowned over the weekend at a hotel pool in Birmingham.Jimmy O’Neal Spencer murder trial gets underway

 The Birmingham Police Department is investigating the circumstances surrounding the drowning.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.